-East Lothian on Foot
+East Lothian on foot

 Plan your route

-For the full range of walking routes around East Lothian, visit our Core Paths page.
+For a full range of walking routes around East Lothian, visit our Core Paths page.
 Let's Get Active in East Lothian also has a number of maps showing walking and cycling routes around our towns.

 Google Maps can also be used to plan your journey on foot.